Stay in Vienna

 For Vienna Modernism and architecture

 MAK (Museum of Applied Arts) on the Stubenring.
-Wiener Werkstätte, Loos, Asian collection, Klimt’s Stoclet Frieze cartoons.
+Wiener Werkstätte, Loos, the Asian collection, Klimt’s Stoclet Frieze cartoons.

 For specialist interests